linkel/algorithm-design-manual/Chapter5_GraphTraversal/Skiena Ch 5 Problems.md

 day, so that every customer gets to see the two movies they desire.
 Is there a schedule where each movie is shown at most once?
 Design an efficient algorithm to find such a schedule if one exists.

+I at first tried to do this via hashmap of key being movie and value being the day, and going through a set of if conditions.
+But then it was easily defeated with something like: customer  movies
+1        a, b
+2        e ,f
+3        a, e

+where if I was greedily assigning a to sat and b to sun and e to sat and f to sun then customer 3 gets screwed.

+Instead it seems like I should use graphs, since this is a problem in the graph section.

+How about if we designate each movie as a node and then if a customer has a preference on movie, connect those two nodes with an edge.
+Then we see if the graph is two-colorable.
+If it is, then a schedule exists.
+We can traverse the graph and alternate colors, sticking the movie name into the appropriate Sat or Sunday set/list that it belongs to.
+Otherwise if it isn't two-colorable, then a schedule does not exist where the movie is shown as most once.

+>5-19.
+[5] The diameter of a tree T = (V, E) is given by max δ(u, v) u,v∈V
+(where δ(u, v) is the number of edges on the path from u to v).
+Describe an efficient algorithm to compute the diameter of a tree, and show the correctness and analyze the running time of your algorithm.